 In 2007, The Gordon Hartman Family Foundation created SOAR Inc., a Texas, non-profit, 501c3 organization to raise funds for building Morgan’s Wonderland.
-Construction on the million project began in spring 2009, and the colorful park opened a year later.
+Construction on the $36 million project began in spring 2009, and the colorful park opened a year later.
 SOAR has taken on expanded responsibilities as a result of the impressive success of Morgan’s Wonderland.
 It has become the coordinating function for what’s now known as Wonderland, Texas – facilities in the former Longhorn Quarry in Northeast San Antonio all focused on helping the special-needs community.
-These include Morgan’s Wonderland, The Academy at Morgan’s Wonderland, Morgan’s Inspiration Island and future developments.
+These include Morgan’s Wonderland, Morgan’s Inspiration Island, and future developments.

 Heriberto “Berto” Guerra Jr.

 Born in Roma, Texas, and raised in Corpus Christi, Guerra began his career with Southwestern Bell in 1978 and retired as vice president-legislative and constituency affairs for SBC (now AT&T).
 He is now the co-owner of two auto dealerships, Toyota of Boerne and Nissan of San Marcos, and he chairs the board of the San Antonio Water System (SAWS), the city’s water supplier.
 Last year, he earned Ernst & Young’s National Entrepreneur of the Year award.
 In 2007, he was named Distinguished Alumnus of Texas State University in San Marcos, and he also completed the Executive Management Program at Penn State University.